otenim/TensorFlow-OS-ELM/README.md

 In this repository, we produce an implementation of Online Sequential Extreme Machin (OS-ELM) introduced by Liang et al. in 2006.
-OS-ELM is known to be able to train faster and more accurately than the other sequential learning algorithms including backpropagation-based neural networks.
+OS-ELM is known to be able to trian faster and always converge to the global optimal solution.
+Also, since OS-ELM has smaller number of hyperparameters than backpropagation-based neural networks, it can provide a high generalization performance.

 [Paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.217.1418&rep=rep1&type=pdf).